Capillary pressure: Definition

 The wetting phase is identified by its ability to preferentially diffuse across the capillary walls before the non-wetting phase.
 The "wettability" of a fluid depends on its surface tension, the forces that drive a fluid's tendency to take up the minimal amount of space possible, and it is determined by the contact angle of the fluid.
 A fluid's "wettability" can be controlled by varying capillary surface properties (e.g. roughness, hydrophilicity).
-However, in oil-water systems, water is typically the wetting phase, while for gas-oil systems, oil is typically the non-wetting phase.
+However, in oil-water systems, water is typically the wetting phase, while for gas-oil systems, oil is typically the wetting phase.
 Regardless of the system, a pressure difference arises at the resulting curved interface between the two fluids.

 Equations

 Capillary pressure formulas are derived from the pressure relationship between two fluid phases in a capillary tube in equilibrium, which is that force up = force down.
 These forces are described as:

 These forces can be described by the interfacial tension and contact angle of the fluids, and the radius of the capillary tube.
 An interesting phenomena, capillary rise of water (as pictured to the right) provides a good example of how these properties come together to drive flow through a capillary tube and how these properties are measured in a system.
 There are two general equations that describe the force up and force down relationship of two fluids in equilibrium.

 The Young–Laplace equation is the force up description of capillary pressure, and the most commonly used variation of the capillary pressure equation: